frederic-perez/AmE-dictionary/data/dictionary.md

 __bubble__ _v_ _A head of cabbage was bubbling in a copper pot of water._
 __bubbly__ _Bubbly breatlessness._
 __bubly__ _A bubbly 20-year-old ever on the look-out for fun and excitement._
+__buccaneer__ _n_ Someone who robs at sea or plunders the land from the sea without having a commission from any sovereign nation.
 __buck off__ _v_
 __buck private__ _He served his country as a buck private in Korea._
 __buck up__ _v_ To summon one's courage or spirits; hearten: _My friends tried to buck me up after I lost the contest._